-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Outline solutions provided along with group and individual analytical feedback for courseworks.
-Oral immediate feedback will be provided after student's oral presentations in support lectures.
+Oral immediate feedback will be provided shortly after student's oral presentations.
 Examination feedback summarising strengths and weaknesses of the class.